• Home

 The leak potentially allows a competitor to reverse-engineer how Claude Code’s agentic harness works and use that knowledge to improve their own products.
 Some developers may also seek to create open-source versions of Claude Code’s agentic harness based on the leaked code.

 The leaked code also provided further evidence that Anthropic has a new model with the internal name Capybara that the company is actively preparing to launch, according to Roy Paz, a senior AI security researcher at LayerX Security.
-It revealed that the company has a “fast” and “slow” version of the new model and that it will likely be a replacement for Opus, Anthropic’s most advanced model on the market.
+Paz said it is likely that the company may release a “fast” and “slow” version of the new model, based on the model’s apparently larger context window, and that it will be the most advanced model on the market.

 Currently, Anthropic markets each of its models in three different sizes.
 The largest and most capable model versions are branded Opus; slightly faster and cheaper, but less capable, versions are branded Sonnet; and the smallest, cheapest, and fastest are called Haiku.
 In the draft blog post obtained by Fortune last week, Anthropic describes Capybara as a new tier of model that is even larger and more capable than Opus, but also more expensive.